sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 ![Dataset_paper](../images/vaep_gam/dataset.PNG)

-They trained the model on one season of the Premier League and evaluated it on the next season.
+> They trained the model on one season of the Premier League and evaluated it on the next season.

 Since I don't have two seasons worth of data, and the Statsbomb data is probably not enough to train the model fairly well, we'll use two different datasets.
 I have event data converted into SPADL for around 280 matches for the 2019/20 season.
 We'll use this to train the model.
 And then, we'll evaluate the model on the Statsbomb World Cup dataset.

 [***Note**: This method uses two different data providers so although we're converting both to SPADL, there's bound to be some issues regarding the standardisation of the datasets.
-However, due to a lack of alternatives, this is a limitation we'll have to accept*]
+However, due to a lack of alternatives, this is a limitation I have to accept.*]

 ## Getting Started